emran07cse/bkashcheckoutwordpressplugin/README.md

          - Can refund a transaction.
          - Can disburse money to bKash customer wallet.
          - Can search a transaction from its merchant wallet.
-   * For Tokenization:
-         - Can make a payment
-         - Can set up bKash payment gateway.
-         - Can manage credentials for bKash payment gateway.
-         - Can set intent of payment modes.
-(Sale or Authorise)
-         - Can view all transactions - online and offline (using webhook integration).
-         - Can refund a transaction.
-         - Can search a transaction from its merchant wallet.
-         - Can view and delete all agreements from customers.

 == Installation ==

 This section describes how to install the plugin and get it working.